Quadratic equations: Solving quadratic equations

 Drag the steps to solve the equation below by means of the quadratic formula in the correct order.

-The center column shows the steps in words, the right column shows the equation after the step is applied.
+The centre column shows the steps in words, and the right column shows the equation after the step is applied.

-The center column shows the steps in words, the right column shows the equation after the step is applied.
+The centre column shows the steps in words, and the right column shows the equation after the step is applied.

 - step 1